NYC Construction Accident Attorney

 A construction accident lawyer can help find which groups, persons, or companies are liable for an accident, and file a personal injury lawsuit in addition to the workers’ compensation benefits claim.

 In some cases, where defective materials or safety equipment are the cause of the injury on a construction site, an employee may also be able to bring a product liability case against the manufacturer for negligence.

 Because of the myriad of possibilities for potential recovery from various potential parties in a construction site injury, it is vital that injured constriction site workers and their families contact a lawyer immediately.

-How Can a Construction Accident Lawyer Help You?
+How Can a NYC Construction Accident Lawyer Help You?

-An experienced construction accident attorney will be able to help you and your family fight to get compensation regarding:
+An experienced NYC construction injury attorney will be able to help you and your family fight to get compensation regarding:

 - Medical bills, hospital bills, and rehabilitation costs associated with treatment for your injuries.